Shibanuma-Lab/Fatigue-ferrite-pearlite-life-prediction-IJMS-2020/README.md

 * **Python 3.10**: Necessary for running the simulation.
 Download Python 3.10 from [here](https://www.python.org/downloads/).
   * The following libraries are also required: `os`, `re`, `math`, `random`, `pickle`, `numpy`, `pandas`, `datetime`, and `scipy`.
 Install these libraries using the command:
     `pip install os re math random pickle numpy pandas datetime scipy`
-    - Note: Libraries like `os`, `re`, `math`, and `datetime` are part of the Python Standard Library and do not need installation via pip.
-The correct command should only include libraries that can be installed through pip:
-    `pip install random pickle numpy pandas scipy`

 # Structure of the Code
 1. **Basic Information Import** (class: `BasicParameters`)